angular/angular-cli/packages/angular_devkit/schematics/README.md

 1. The files are on-disk in the same root directory as the `index.ts` and loaded into a `Tree`.
 1. Then the `template` `Rule` fills in the specified templating placeholders.
 For this, it only knows about the variables and functions passed to it via the options-object.
 1. Finally, the resulting `Tree`, containing the new file, is merged with the existing files of the project which the Schematic is run on.

-# Future Work

-Schematics is not done yet.
-Here's a list of things we are considering:

-- Smart defaults for Options.
-Having a JavaScript function for default values based on other default values.
-- Prompt for input options.
-This should only be prompted for the original schematics, dependencies to other schematics should not trigger another prompting.
-- Tasks for running tooling-specific jobs before and after a schematics has been scaffolded.
-Such tasks can involve initialize git, or npm install.
-A specific list of tasks should be provided by the tool, with unsupported tasks generating an error.